 For more than 40 years, the Friends Committee on National Legislation has advocated in the U.S. Congress on issues affecting Native Americans.
 Partnering with faith groups and with national organizations of Native Americans, the FCNL has helped to raise the public profile of concerns ranging from religious freedom to tribal lands, and from health care to criminal law jurisdiction.
-After retiring from FCNL, Ruth Flower prepared a summary of these years called Quakers, Indians and Congress: 40 Years of Engagement, 1976 to 2016.
+After retiring from FCNL, Ruth Flower prepared a summary of these years called Quakers, Indigenous Peoples and Congress: 40 Years of Engagement, 1976 to 2016.
 The paper lifts up many of the continuing stories of colonization, resistance, and resilience.

 Below are resources about some of the stories that continue today in the U.S. Congress.

 Health Care in Indian Country